Z-Hilton/RingLightController/README.md

 # WARNING!!!

-- NEVER PLUG ANYTHING INTO THE USB IF THE BOARD IS BEING POWERED BY THE 24V BARREL JACK.
+- NEVER PLUG ANYTHING INTO THE MICROUSB IF THE BOARD IS BEING POWERED BY THE 24V BARREL JACK.
 IT WILL DESTROY THE ESP32 AND MAYBE THE COMPUTER PORT
-- If/When you reprogram the board, make 1,000,000% sure that the 24V is UNplugged.
+- If/When you reprogram the board, make 100% sure that the 24V is unplugged.
 The board will power up from just the usb, but the ringlights won't light up, and that is fine.

 That's it!
 You now have a basic understanding of how the Ringlight Controller works.